Austin Film Festival 2009

 Parking: No Paramount-specific parking.
 You can park in nearby garages or on the street in metered spots.
-Parking at St. David's garage (E. 7th) is often reasonably priced if you want to avoid the hassle of finding a spot on the street, although its rates often increase during special events (like the music portion of SXSW, or some weekend nights).
+Parking at St. David's garage (E. 7th) is often reasonably priced if you want to avoid the hassle of finding a spot on the street, although its rates often increase during special events (like most of SXSW, or some weekend nights).

 Distance: You can walk to Alamo Ritz or the Hideout, to Austin Convention Center and many downtown hotels, bars and restaurants.
 Alamo on South Lamar is too far for a walk; grab a cab or find a ride.
 A cab stand is located on the southbound side of Congress and Sixth, a couple of blocks from the Paramount.

 On-site food and beverages: You can buy bottled water, soft drinks, and beer and wine.
 Food is limited to popcorn and candy.

 Nearby dining options: Roaring Fork in the Stephen F. Austin hotel next door offers weekday happy-hour food specials at the bar, and the Driskill's 1886 Cafe and Bakery has some reasonably priced items before 5 pm like soup and salad, and very filling breakfasts.
 Wholly Cow, next to the Hideout, has great burgers but can take a little time.

 If you're looking for a pre-movie cocktail, try the second floor of the Stephen F. Austin and sit out on the balcony, which is perfect for people-watching.

-Pro tip: Our favorite place for grabbing a bite on the run before downtown movies is the excellent Royal Blue Grocery, less than a block down Congress (toward 6th) from the Paramount.
-We would never admit to or encourage anyone to pick up some non-noisy, non-smelly salad from the deli section and sneak it into a Paramount movie for a meal between movies (and if you do it, don't sneak it back out of your bag until the theater is dark and the ushers are not nearby).
+Pro tip: Our favorite place for grabbing a bite on the run before/between downtown movies is the excellent Royal Blue Grocery, less than a block down Congress (toward 6th) from the Paramount.
+We would never admit to or encourage anyone to pick up some non-noisy, non-smelly salad from the deli section and sneak it into a Paramount movie (and if you do it, don't sneak it out of your bag until the theater is dark and the ushers are not nearby).